-For the setup with a constant offloading cost $\gamma$, discussed in Remark \ref{rem:fc}, the analysis proceeds in a similar manner to the one done for i.i.d costs.
+For the setup with a constant offloading cost $\gamma$, discussed in Remark \ref{rem:fc}, the analysis proceeds in a manner similar to that for i.i.d. costs.
 We define the following events:

-We use Lemma \ref{lem:Ait2} and Lemma \ref{lem:Offload-H2} to characterize an upper bound on the adversarial regret of HI-LCB and HI-LCB-lite associated with the confidence measures in $\Phi_H$ in a setup with constant offloading cost. \begin{lemma} Under HI-LCB and HI-LCB-lite with constant offloading cost, for any $\phi_i \in \Phi_H$:
+We use Lemma \ref{lem:Ait2} and Lemma \ref{lem:Offload-H2} to characterize an upper bound on the adversarial regret of HI-LCB and HI-LCB-lite associated with the confidence measures in $\Phi_H$ in a setup with constant offloading cost. \begin{lemma} Under HI-LCB and HI-LCB-lite with constant offloading cost, for any $\phi_i \in \Phi_H$,

 \end{lemma} { The proof of Lemma \ref{lem:Ait2} uses arguments similar to the proof of Lemma \ref{lem:Ait}.} \begin{lemma} For any $\alpha>0.5$, the expected number of offloads for samples corresponding to any confidence measure $\phi_i \in \Phi_H$ for HI-LCB and HI-LCB-lite with known fixed offloading cost is bounded by